 1. Nuclear Detection and Remote Sensing.
-We develop novel and advance the existing technical solutions to help address a variety of current and emerging nuclear threats.
+We develop novel and advance existing technical solutions to help address a variety of current and emerging nuclear threats.

 2. Ultraintense Laser Science and Technology.
 We develop the technological and scientific foundation for the use of intense ultrafast lasers in science, industry, and security.